-\begin{remark} This notion (for operations satisfying (1) and (2)) is implicitly studied in the work on the jump of a represented space, e.g.~by de Brecht \cite{dB14}.
-From the viewpoint of the jump of a represented space, one may think of $\mathbf{j}$ as an endofunctor on the category ${\bf Rep}$ of represented spaces and realizable functions.
-Indeed, any idempotent jump operator $\mathbf{j}$ yields a {\em monad} on the category ${\bf Rep}$: The condition (3) gives us a monad multiplication, and from (2) we get a unit.
-Thus, the $\mathbf{j}$-realizable functions on represented spaces are exactly the {\em Kleisli morphisms} for this monad. \end{remark}
+\begin{remark} This notion (for operators satisfying (1) and (2)) is implicitly studied in the work on the jump of a represented space, e.g.~by de Brecht \cite{dB14}.
+From the viewpoint of the jump of a represented space, one may think of $\mathbf{j}$ as an endofunctor on the category ${\bf Rep}$ of represented spaces and computable functions.
+Indeed, any $j$-operator $\mathbf{j}$ yields a {\em monad} on the category ${\bf Rep}$: The condition (3) gives us a monad multiplication, and from (2) we get a unit.
+Thus, the $\mathbf{j}$-computable functions on represented spaces are exactly the {\em Kleisli morphisms} for this monad. \end{remark}

-One can obtain a lot of examples of idempotent jump operators from Weihrauch degrees.
-More precisely, for any partial multifunction $f$, note that $f^\Game$ is closed under the compositional product, i.e., $f^\Game\star f^\Game\equiv_{\sf W}f^\Game$, by transitivity of $\leq_{\Game{\sf W}}$ \cite{HiJo16}.
-We show that such a Weihrauch degree always yields an idempotent jump operator.
-Recall that $\mathbf{1}$ is the Weihrauch degree of the identity function on $\om^\om$.